Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

-While some users deploy very short lived deployments of several days or less (13%), most users keep their deployment for several weeks (27%) to months or permanently (44%).
+While some users deploy very short lived deployments of several days or less (13%), most users keep their deployment for several weeks (27%) to months or permanently (44% of users).

 Velociraptor is designed to work efficiently with many end points.
-We recommend a maximum of 15-20k endpoints on a single server before switching to a multi-server architecture.
+We recommend a maximum of 15-20k endpoints on a single server before switching to a multi-server architecture (although users reported success with larger deployment sizes on a single server).
 This level of performance is adequate in practice for the majority of users.

 Many users run deployments of less than 250 endpoint (44%) while a further 40% of users deploy to less than 5,000 endpoints.